drekka/Alchemic/README.md

 #import <Alchemic/Alchemic.h>
 ```

+*Because Alchemic works with the runtime, it accesses the classes rather than the headers.
+This means it can access methods and initializers that are not declared in headers or visible to other classes.
+The advantage of this s that it gives you the ability to create initializers and methods which only Alchemic can see.
+This can make the interfaces declared in your headers much simpler.*

 ## The context

 Alchemic has a central *'Context'* which manages all of the objects and classes that Alchemic needs.
 You generally don't need to do anything directly with the context as Alchemic provides a range of *macros* which will take care of the dirty work for you.
 However should you need to access it directly, it can be accessed like this: